priyanshisharma/Cervical-Cancer-Classification/README.md

 This cleaning maybe observed in the `data-cleaning.ipynb` file in this notebook.

+I further brought this data in my experiment, by creating a Tabular Dataset using `TabularDatasetFactory` and furthermore used it as a pandas Dataframe, using the dataset's `to_pandas_dataframe()` method.

 ## Automated ML<a name="aml"></a>
 I used the following setting for my automl experiment.